Kodik77rus/express-api/README.md

 # firstApi

+This service for storing and submitting ads.

+## Overview

-This is my implementation of this task https://github.com/avito-tech/adv-backend-trainee-assignment/blob/main/README.md.
+This is my implementation of this [task](https://github.com/avito-tech/adv-backend-trainee-assignment/blob/main/README.md).
+The API is organized around REST.
+API has predictable resource-oriented URLs, all endpoints are validated and returns JSON- responses, uses standard HTTP response codes.

+## About stack:

-This project based on this stack:
+This project based on:

-  1.MongoDB
-  2.NodeJS
+-   MongoDB
+-   NodeJS

-npm modules used:
+### npm modules used:

-  1.ExpressJS
-  2.Jest
-  3.Mongoose
-  4.Nodemon
+-   Axios
+-   ExpressJS
+-   Jest
+-   Mongoose
+-   Nodemon

 Base features:

 Additional features: